 He followed up with several more well-written, fast-paced crime novels, including "Swag" (1976).
 Leonard was already following the advice he would later give to young writers: "Try to leave out the parts that people skip."

 In 1978, he was commissioned to write an article about the Detroit Police Department.
-He shadowed the police officers for nearly three months.
+He shadowed the cops for nearly three months.
 Starting with "City Primeval" in 1980, his crime novels gained a new authenticity, with quirky but believable characters and crisp, slangy dialogue.
 But sales remained light.

-Donald I. Fine, an editor at Arbor House, thought they deserved better, and he promised to put the muscle of his publicity department behind them.
-He delivered: In 1985, "Glitz," a stylish novel of vengeance set in Atlantic City, became Leonard's first best-seller.
+Donald I. Fine, an editor at Arbor House, thought they deserved better and promised to put the muscle of his publicity department behind them.
+He delivered; and in 1985, "Glitz," a stylish novel of vengeance set in Atlantic City, became Leonard's first best-seller.

 Leonard never looked back.

 Hollywood rediscovered him, churning out a succession of bad movies including the humorless "51 Pick-up" starring Roy Scheider.
 Its director, John Frankenheimer, failed to capture the sensibilities of Leonard's work, and his ear missed the clever dialogue.

 It took Barry Sonnenfeld to finally show Hollywood how to turn a Leonard novel into a really good movie.
 "Get Shorty" was the first to feel and sound like an Elmore Leonard novel.

 Then Quentin Tarantino took a turn with "Rum Punch," turning it into "Jackie Brown," a campy, Blaxploitation-style film starring Pam Grier.
 But Steven Soderbergh stayed faithful to Leonard's story and dialogue with "Out of Sight."

 Writing well into his 80s, Leonard's writing process remained the same.